UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Introduction

+In this work, we first explore three methods to probe the unfairness of LLM-based recommendation.
+Then, we present the Counterfactually-Fair-Prompt (CFP) method to mitigate the user-side unfairness and propose a fairness-aware foundation model, wherein sensitive user attributes, such as gender, age, occupation, etc., can be either removed or preserved based on each user's preference.
+We experiment on two datasets which contain sensitive attributes, \textit{MovieLens-1M} and \textit{Insurance}, for fairness research, showing the effectiveness of our model in eliminating unfairness while maintaining a high level of recommendation performance.

-This paper proceeds as follows: Section \ref{section:related} presents an overview of related literature on fairness in RS and prompt tuning for LLM.
-Section \ref{section:preliminary} briefly introduces recommendation foundation models as the backbone of the research.
-Section \ref{section:probing} examines the methods for detecting and measuring unfairness in LLMs for RS.
-Section \ref{section:method} introduces the proposed CFP model, and Section \ref{section:experiment} presents the experimental results for single-attribute fairness as well as combined-attribute fairness.
+The paper proceeds as follows: Section \ref{section:related} presents an overview of the related work on fairness in LLM and RS; Section \ref{section:preliminary} briefly introduces the preliminary of LLM-based recommendation and its fairness motivation; Section \ref{section:method} introduces the proposed CFP model.
+Section \ref{section:experiment} presents the experimental results for both single-attribute fairness and combined-attribute fairness.
 Section \ref{section:ablation} provides ablation studies and hyperparameter sensitivity analysis.
-Finally, section \ref{section:conclusion} concludes the paper.
+Section \ref{section:conclusion} concludes the paper.